Credit: David Richey

 Photography by Bella Creative Palm Springs & CityGirl Marketing

 This cute cafe offers quite the abundance of options for breakfast.
 Pancakes?
 There are four different options.
 Omelets?
 You can even make them fajita-style.
 Benedicts?
-Pick between the traditional Canadian bacon or lobster, or even make it gluten-free by having the eggs served over whole avocados instead of an English muffin.
-They also offer a bigger selection of coffee drinks, ranging from a hazelnut latte to a drink they call Pau’s Coffee, made with caramel, chocolate and espresso, making this brunch a good pick-me-up.
+Pick between the traditional Canadian bacon or lobster.
+Or, you can make it gluten-free by having the eggs served over whole avocados instead of an English muffin.
+They also offer a bigger selection of coffee drinks!
+These range from hazelnut lattes to a drink they call Pauā€™s Coffee.
+It’s a decadent sipper made with caramel, chocolate and espresso!

 Location: Palm Desert